The other day a friend of mine asked me why I write.

 Every day I hope against hope that every one of my fellow warriors battling with a similar ailment comes back from the precipice and realizes that they have endless opportunities in front of them that they can use to present their true selves to the world.
 There is a plethora of platforms they can use to give the artist inside them center stage.
 Till then, I keep repeating the following lines of mine to everyone I meet:

-“Every broken person has an artist inside them, waiting to come out.
+“Every broken person has an artist inside him, waiting to come out.
 All it takes is to rise up from your ashes and free the beast inside.”